 - 3 cups 1/4 inch cubed butternut squash*, about 1/2 medium squash

 Preheat oven to 400 degrees.

 Season chicken with half of the salt and pepper.

 Heat oil in a large oven safe skillet.
 Sear chicken, skin side down (or the flat side down if you bought skinless), for 8 minutes or until medium brown.
 Flip and cook for 2-3 minutes on the other side.
 Transfer chicken to a plate and add in shallot.
-Saute the shallot for 3 minutes and add in the honey, red wine vinegar, and water, along with the other half of the salt and pepper.
+Saute the shallot for 3 minutes, then add in the cubed squash and cook for 8 minutes.
+Add in the honey, red wine vinegar, and water, along with the other half of the salt and pepper.
 Stir in the herbs.
-Place the chicken back in the pan, skin side up, along with the squash and figs.
+Place the chicken back in the pan, skin side up, along with the figs.

-Transfer the skillet to the preheated oven and roast for 15-20 minutes or until chicken reaches 165 and squash is cooked through.
+Transfer the skillet to the preheated oven and roast for 25-35 minutes or until chicken reaches 165 and squash is tender.

 Serve hot with wild rice or quinoa.